 Outcomes of Genuine Startup Traction

-Achieving genuine traction is a pivotal milestone for any startup, marking the transition from mere survival to sustainable growth.
-This phase is characterized by tangible outcomes that not only validate the business model but also set the stage for long-term success.
+Achieving genuine traction is a pivotal milestone for any startup, marking the transition from survival to sustainable growth and clear startup success signals.

 One of the most visible signs of genuine traction is organic growth.
 Startups begin to experience a steady influx of customers without relying heavily on paid marketing efforts.
 This growth stems from word-of-mouth referrals, customer advocacy, and the inherent value of the product or service.
 When customers naturally recommend a startup’s offerings, it signals that the business has struck a chord with its target audience.